Aethagoan/Gas-Station-Simulator/README.md

 0. Some function that creates random cars and passes them along at random intervals.

+# Week Retrospective

+## What Went Well
+- Core Functionality: Created and tested core classes (`GasStation`, `Car`, `Pump`, `Tank`) effectively.
+- Simulation Logic: Developed robust simulation logic that accurately manages car arrivals, servicing, and payment.
+- Gas Blend Handling: Implemented functionality for handling different gas blends and ensuring accurate servicing.
+- UI Development: Successfully developed a functional UI for visualizing the simulation's state.
+- Testing: Achieved comprehensive test coverage for most scenario outlines, ensuring the simulation's reliability.

+## New Stuff to Try Next Time
+- Queue Management Algorithms: Investigate advanced queue management algorithms for better peak time handling.
+- Dynamic Pricing Feature: Implement dynamic pricing based on demand and supply for added realism.
+- Customer Feedback Mechanism: Add a mechanism to simulate customer feedback on wait times and service quality.

+## Stuff We Did This Time That We Will Not Repeat Next Time
+- Delayed Integration Testing: Early integration testing between `Tank` and `Pump` classes was overlooked, leading to late discovery of issues.
+Next time, we'll integrate and test components earlier in the development cycle.
+- Concurrency Challenges: Encountered challenges with concurrency and simultaneous car arrivals.
+Future projects will incorporate concurrency considerations from the start.
+- Manual Testing Reliance: Over-relied on manual testing for certain aspects, which was inefficient.
+We plan to invest in automated testing, particularly for UI and integration tests, to enhance test efficiency and coverage.

 ### Records of group sessions
 Monday 26 February 2024 -